 Quaker parrots are indigenous to South America.
-As such, their feathers are likely to be oil-based rather than dust-based.
-These birds are medium-sized, and grow to be up to 12 inches in height.
-As a result, they may not produce a large quantity of dust.
+So, their feathers are likely to be oil-based.
+These parrots are medium-sized and grow to be up to 12 inches in height.
+As a result, they’re unlikely to produce lots of dust.

 Are Senegal Parrots Dusty?

-Are African Greys Least Dusty Parrots?
+Are African Greys Dusty Parrots?

 African greys have powder-based feathers, despite originating from Africa.
 This fact, coupled with their medium to large size, means they’re one of the dustiest parrot species.

 These colorful parrots are native to India and Sri Lanka.
 Since they have power-based feathers, they produce more dust than other types of parrots.
 However, because they’re small, they’ll create less dust than African greys, for example.